computation-structures/course/README.md

 systems; students complete the gate-level design for a RISC processor during the lab exercises.

-I was involved in teaching the subject from Fall 1995 through Spring 2018 to a total of 8647 registered students (about 25% of the undergraduates attending MIT during that period).
+I was involved in teaching 6.004 from Fall 1995 through Spring 2018 to a total of 8647 registered students (about 25% of the undergraduates attending MIT during that period).
 This repo contains the course materials I used in Spring 2018 including the lecture slides, edited transcripts